 Centre for Doctoral Training (CDT)

-The University of Surrey hosts two prestigious EPSRC funded Centres for Doctoral Training:
+The University of Surrey hosts a prestigious EPSRC funded Centre for Doctoral Training:

 The Centre for Doctoral Training in Micro- and NanoMaterials and Technologies (MiNMaT) which offers a EngD programme.